Community at CLC

 Christ Lutheran Youth Group is for grades 7-12.
-We are currently meeting on the first Sunday of the month with youth from Fairbanks Lutheran Church and University Community Presbyterian Church (check the calendar for time and place details).
+We are currently meeting on the second and fourth Sundays of the month with youth from Fairbanks Lutheran Church and University Community Presbyterian Church (check the calendar for time and place details).
 These times together are a chance for us to explore life as God’s children, play games and have fun doing other activities such as a bike ride in the summer, a spring retreat to Valdez or other activity we can drum up in the Alaska outdoors.
 Every three years we attend the ELCA National Youth Gathering.

 At Christ Lutheran we have youth leaders with adult advisors to help the meetings and events move along.
 This opens an opportunity for our youth to discover develop their own leadership skills while using them in a safe place.
 The gift these youth are to CLC is amazing!
 Come and be a part of this time you won’t regret it.